bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 1: the form will appear at the first page of a quiz.
 2: the form will appear at the intro page.
 3: the form will appear at the final page of a quiz.
 Note: in this case you will need to define a closure page too!
 Setting: closurePageUid.
 The form from the final page will redirect to this page.
+Note: this does not work in the AJAX version.

 .. _email.specific: